JakeFTL/civ-ipriot-smiley/knowledge_and_evidence.md

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

-   > A constructor is used to create a new instance of a class, in this case it will create a new instance of the class Happy, inherit the attributes and methods of the 'Smiley' and 'Blinkable' classes and call the self.draw_mouth() and self.draw_eyes() methods defined within the Happy class.
+   > A constructor is used to create a new instance of a class with specific attributes, in this case it will create a new instance of the class Happy, inherit the attributes and methods of the 'Smiley' and 'Blinkable' classes and call the self.draw_mouth() and self.draw_eyes() methods defined within the Happy class which are methods defined within the Happy class that display the mouth and eyes of the smiley in a specified way.
    >

    2. What statement(s) does it execute (consider the `super` call), and what is the result?

-   > On initialization it executes all statements from within the init method defined in Smiley with the addition (thanks to the 'super()' call) of the self.draw_mouth() and self.draw_eyes() methods as defined within the Happy class.
+   > On initialization it will call the __init__ methods from the parent classes, given only Smiley has an __init__ method it will call that first along with anything within that method being executed, it will then call the methods defined within the class 'Happy' __init__ method which are draw_mouth() and draw_eyes() which will complete the initialization of a new instance of class Happy.
    >

 ### Code style

 1. What code style is used in the code?
 Is it likely to be the same as the code style used in the SenseHat?
 Give to reasons as to why/why not:

 > PEP 8 is the style used.
-Yes it is likely the style used in SenseHat is PEP8 given the class is correctly formatted with CamelCase, and methods are labelled using snake_case when called in smiley.py.
+Yes it is likely the style used in SenseHat is PEP8 given the class 'SenseHat()' is correctly formatted with CamelCase, and methods are labelled using snake_case when called in smiley.py such as 'set_pixels()'.
 It is also the universally accepted style for Python programming due to readability and also maintaining consistency throughout projects or even the industry as a whole in regards to Python.
 >

 2. List three aspects of this convention you see applied in the code.

 > - Within the class Smiley, the colour variables are labelled in all upper-case as they are not meant to be re-assigned.
+They are considered constants.
 > - Variables are written in snake_case, for example 'dim_display'
 > - Two empty lines above classes to separate them from other sections of the code.
 >